 |Photo Credit: Wikimedia Commons|

-Ok, ok, scratch out the last one.
-But there is something majestic about impressive headgear, isn’t it?
+There is something majestic about impressively big stuff on your head, isn’t it?
 No wonder using special headgear to designate rulers has been used by all civilizations around the globe.

 I think every child should make their own crown at least once.
 It teaches appreciation.
 We have a number of store bought crowns that are always laying around and being stepped on.
 But once we made our own crown my 4-year old noted, “I didn’t think it would be so hard to make a crown!”
 And now she is very careful with it.
 I think it might even last another five days.